kubermatic/docs/content/kubermatic/v2.13/contributing/contributing/_index.en.md

 hugo server --baseURL localhost:1313 --watch
 ```

-## How to use Markdown to format your topic
+## How to Use Markdown to Format Your Topic

 All the articles in this repository use GitHub flavored markdown.
 If you are not familiar with Markdown, see: